Arthur-Sebastian/autosync/README.md

 ### Launching the script
 1) First the script will print out the config information.
 2) Next, grant sudo access for samba share mounting into /remote directory.
+3) PROCEED WITH CAUTION!
+KEEP TRACK OF WHICH DEVICE HAS THE NEWEST COPY!
-3) The script will ask whether you want to update the server (up sync) or your local copy with data from the server (down sync).
-PROCEED WITH CAUTION!
-KEEP TRACK OF WHICH COPY IS THE NEWEST!
+4) The script will ask whether you want to update the server (up sync) or your local copy with data from the server (down sync).
-4) You can also cancel the synchronisation by typing 'c' and check which copy is the newer one.
+5) You can also cancel the synchronisation by typing 'c' and check which copy is the newer one.
-5) The script will then proceed to copy-update the files and remove (scrub) files that have been deleted in the recently changed copy.
+6) The script will then proceed to copy-update the files and remove (scrub) files that have been deleted in the recently changed copy.
-6) After everything is done, the samba share will be unmounted, and script will exit.
+7) After everything is done, the samba share will be unmounted, and script will exit.
 Your folders will now be synchronised!